Elm: Bonsai

 Chinese elm (Ulmus parvifolia) is a popular choice for bonsai owing to its tolerance of severe pruning.

+Mesolithic farming practices

+In Ireland, semi-nomadic mesolithic farmers would search for stands of elm trees to identify nearby areas of fertile soil, as elm trees would only grow around good arable land.
+These practices would have originated around 4,000 BC, when groups of people began coming into Ireland from the east.
+Given the limited stone tools at the time, they likely cleared trees with girdling to grow cereals or support livestock.
+They would move on to another area when the fertility of the soil declined.
+Some academics have criticised this theory, suggesting instead that Irish mesolithic elm decline was due to disease, which coincidentally opened up land for the farmers.

 Genetic resource conservation

 In 1997, a European Union elm project was initiated, its aim to coordinate the conservation of all the elm genetic resources of the member states and, among other things, to assess their resistance to Dutch elm disease.
 Accordingly, over 300 clones were selected and propagated for testing.

 Culture

 Notable elm trees

 Many elm trees of various kinds have attained great size or otherwise become particularly noteworthy.

 In art

 Many artists have admired elms for the ease and grace of their branching and foliage, and have painted them with sensitivity.
 Elms are a recurring element in the landscapes and studies of, for example, John Constable, Ferdinand Georg Waldmüller, Alfred East, George Clausen, Frederick Childe Hassam, Karel Klinkenberg, and George Inness.